facelessuser/coloraide/docs/src/markdown/index.md

 # Setup

 !!! warning "Currently a Prerelease"
-    While ColorAide is very usable and out of the alpha stage, it is currently in a prerelease.
+    While ColorAide is very usable and out of the alpha stage, it is currently in a prerelease state.
 This simply means the API could still be in flux to some degree.
 ColorAide is still technically waiting for some issues related to CSS color syntax and behavior to be decided by the CSS Working Group.

 ## Overview